-Adds Charlotte, our Baker's Catalogue test kitchen baker, "The Double-Dutch makes the most decadently chocolate-y looking brownies."
+Adds Charlotte, our Test Kitchen Manager, "The Double-Dutch makes the most decadently chocolate-y looking brownies."
 Amy, our gluten-free maven, adds, "I agree with Charlotte, as far as brownies go."

 Triple Cocoa Blend: Perfect if you only want one cocoa in your pantry.
 Since it includes both natural and Dutch-process cocoas, you don't have to worry about sifting through the recipe to see what kind of leavener it uses; and, if baking soda, whether there's something acidic in the other ingredients.
 Triple Blend offers ease of use; good, balanced flavor, and good color – nicely dark, with a hint of red.

-Susan Reid, editor of our Baking Sheet newsletter, says, "I like our Triple Cocoa Blend for a number of reasons: the blend is nicely balanced (natural/acidic with Dutch-processed/alkaline); you can swap it into almost any recipe without making any adjustments, and the color is nice and rich in the finished baked good.
+Susan Reid, former food editor of Sift says, "I like our Triple Cocoa Blend for a number of reasons: the blend is nicely balanced (natural/acidic with Dutch-processed/alkaline); you can swap it into almost any recipe without making any adjustments, and the color is nice and rich in the finished baked good.
 For people who just want to throw up their hands at too much choice (or not enough pantry space), it’s a great place to land."

 Bensdorp Dutch-Process Cocoa: This cocoa, imported from Holland, offers classic European flavor – a bit stronger than American cocoa.
 Baked goods made with Bensdorp are subtly red-hued.
 It really shines in unleavened applications, though, like icing, hot chocolate, and sauce.
 It's our highest-fat cocoa, and has a certain richness that comes through in simpler recipes, where it can really strut its stuff.

-Cocoa Rouge: This is a favorite of many of our customers, at whose behest we've recently brought it back.
-Like Bensdorp, Rouge has rich mouth-feel; and its vibrant, red-hued color and fudge-like flavor are undeniably compelling.
-Says Amy, "I like the Rouge for chocolate cake!"
+Burgundy Cocoa: This is a favorite of many of our customers, at whose behest we've recently brought it back.
+Like Bensdorp, Burgundy has rich mouth-feel; and its vibrant, red-hued color and fudge-like flavor are undeniably compelling.

 And what about natural cocoa?
 Is it a thing of the past?